Block List

 In inline editing mode the new Blocks will expand to show its inline editor:

-More Blocks can be added to the list by clicking the Add content button or using the inline Add content button that appears on hover between or above existing Blocks.
+More Blocks can be added to the list by clicking the "Create new" button.
+You can also use the inline Add button that appears on hover between or above existing Blocks.

 To reorder the Blocks, click and drag a Block up or down to place in the desired order.